gbateson/moodle-datafield_admin/README.txt

     5. From the "Field type" menu at the bottom of the page, select "Admin"

-    6. Enter values for "Field name" and "Field description" and select the subtype of this field
+    6. Enter values for "Field name" and "Field description"

+    7. Select the subtype of this field

+    8. If required, enter conditions for disabling this field in the input form

+       Syntax for UNARY operators:
+       ('fieldname', 'checked')
+       ('fieldname', 'notchecked')
+       ('fieldname', 'noitemselected')

+       Syntax for BINARY operators:
+       ('fieldname', 'eq',  'value')
+       ('fieldname', 'neq', 'value')
+       ('fieldname', 'in',  'value1,value2,value3')

-    7. Click the "Save changes" button at the bottom of the page.
+    9. Click the "Save changes" button at the bottom of the page.

-    8. If necessary, you may need to further edit the field in order to add settings that are specific to the selected subtype
+    10. If necessary, you may need to further edit the field in order to add settings that are specific to the selected subtype